Yamashita Family Archives

 03, Tailor shop, 1900 (date might be different)

-Kishiro studied tailoring in New York City at the Mitchell School.
-The Mitchell School was known for recruiting immigrants from around the world.
+The Mitchell Tailoring School was known for recruiting immigrants from around the world.
 He then returned across the country to Oakland to set up his own tailoring shop in Downtown Oakland, at 513 8th Street, living above Yokohoma Tailoring Co. from 1903-1918.
-(The complete business ownership/partnership relationship history is not clear.)
 By 1918, Kishiro was able to moved his family to a house a few streets away in Oakland, at 670 19th Street, which also still stands today.

 Kishiro remained in the tailoring business until he died in 1932.
 The building where Kishiro set up his business still stands in Oakland today.
 There was a sizable Japanese community in Oakland at that time.
 The infamous earthquake of 1906 which devastated San Francisco (killing around 3,000 people and destroying 80% of the city) also forced a portion of the surviving Japanese community in San Francisco to move.
 Many joined the Japanese immigrant community in Oakland which was thriving.
 Arnold Genthe's photo of the fires in San Francisco on Sacramento Street following the earthquake of 1906 illustrate the upheaval of the earthquake.
 Read more about the earthquake of 1906 here.